nhu92/Mixed-DNA-Project/04-WillItApplyBroader.md

 I am trying to automatically generate an expected tree.
 I will use the species tree method from iqtree to the astral.

 Also, need to mention here is, I would like to compare the output of contig from known mix and pooled soil.
 I hope there are some contigs make sense to me compared to a randon sequences in the soil sample.
 I will work a little be late for today.

+---

+Get SPAde or metaSPAde to run for the pooled soil to see what is really in the sample (other than our targets).

+Pool 8 species with 6 species to rebuilt a phylogeny, then test the grouping for the knownmix.

+Prepare some slides describing our results.